 Too often, I face the sad reality of Christian parents who are spiritually absent from their kids.
-They see their role as “Christian” parents primarily as taking their kids to church, but it often stops there.
-What’s modeled in the home is not a priority and commitment to Jesus, but a priority and commitment to success, wealth, and good grades.
+They see their role as “Christian” parents primarily as taking their kids to church.
+Their involvement often stops there.
+What’s modeled in the home is not a priority and commitment to Jesus.
+Rather they prioritize the commitment to success, wealth, and good grades.
 Parents focus on the life success of their kids, while they leave the spiritual “success” to the church.

-Much like education has been outsourced to the school system, discipleship has been outsourced to the youth ministry.
+Education has been outsourced to the school system.
+Discipleship has been outsourced to the youth ministry.
 As vital as church involvement is for the spiritual health of our kids, no amount of church activity can replace a parent’s discipleship in their kid’s life.

-There are many times I’ll meet with a parent who is worried because their child has stopped coming to church, wondering what went wrong given that the child grew up going to all the youth activities.
+There are many times I’ll meet with a parent who is worried because their child has stopped coming to church.
+They wonder what went wrong given that the child grew up going to all the youth activities.
 Or the parent may ask how I, as a youth minister, can accommodate their child’s busy schedule of tutoring, sports, and band.
 It is difficult to help the parent recognize that often there is no quick fix to make their kids love Jesus.

 Not Just Another Activity

-Church is not just another activity that can be tacked on to a kid’s schedule in order to better his or her resume, thus ensuring a secure future in the prestigious “school” of eternity.
+Church is not just another activity that can be tacked on to a kid’s schedule in order to better his or her resume.
+It doesn’t just ensure a secure future in the prestigious “school” of eternity.
 Just as Jesus calls us as his disciples to give up the world in order to gain life in him (Mark 8:34-36), so we are called to model that kind of discipleship to our children.
-Discipleship is not a church program or activity, but a lifelong relationship developed with a child around the gospel.
+A child’s discipleship is not a church program or activity.
+It is a lifelong relationship developed with a child around the gospel.

-Parents, the youth pastor is your ally, not the answer to your child’s salvation.
-It is typical of parents to put their kids in the church, make them go to corporate worship, Sunday School, etc., and then expect their child to be fine, without personally investing in him or her.
+Parents, the youth pastor is your ally.
+They are not the answer to your child’s salvation.
+It is typical of parents to put their kids in the church, make them go to corporate worship, Sunday School, etc., and then expect their child to be fine.
+They expect them to be fine without personally investing in him or her.
 Then when the kid is about to graduate high school, they come to the youth pastor and ask why their kid isn’t a good Christian boy or girl yet.